Markard/template-symfony/README.md

 This package provides a docker PHP Skeleton setup to start building your next idea.
-It provides

 ## Getting Started
 1. Setup `.env` from `.env.example` file.